Last Updated on

 This is the very first photo from my trip to Grand Canyon National Park.
-I had very eventful one week long driving trip through Arizona, Utah, Nevada and California.
+I had a very eventful week-long driving trip through Arizona, Utah, Nevada and California.

-We landed in Phoenix at sunset and drove to our hotel at Grand Canyon Village at night without seeing anything except countless number of frighten deers on the side of the road.
+We landed in Phoenix at sunset and drove to our hotel at Grand Canyon Village at night without seeing anything except a countless number of frightening deers on the side of the road.

-We arrived to Mather Point at Grand Canyon first thing in the morning and this what I saw first and probably will remember for the rest of my life, magnificent, multi layered view of Grand Canyon with dramatic clouds.
+We arrived at Mather Point at Grand Canyon first thing in the morning and this what I saw first and probably will remember for the rest of my life, magnificent, multi-layered view of Grand Canyon with dramatic clouds.